input-output-hk/cardano-node-wiki/docs/ADR-014-Cardano-API-WASM-library-for-browser.md

 **Stateful API (Wallet-like features):**
 If we do a stateful API (e.g., for a "virtual wallet"), the state can be managed in Haskell.
 Each function in the stateful API would take the state as its first parameter and return a tuple with the new state and the resulting state (this can be modeled as a [`State` monad](https://hackage.haskell.org/package/mtl/docs/Control-Monad-State-Class.html)).
 The JavaScript glue code would hold this state globally and pass it automatically for each function call, making it appear as an object-oriented API in JavaScript.
 This state could include loaded private keys (handled securely), UTXO sets, etc. This could be implemented as an abstraction layer that uses the core stateless functions under the hood.

+## Consequences

+### Positive:

+* A powerful, secure, and comprehensive Cardano library for browser and Node.js environments.
+* Enhanced DApp developer productivity and capability.
+* Greater potential for decentralization and user transparency in DApps.
+* Establishes a robust foundation for future tooling and higher-level libraries.
+* Ability to work primarily in Haskell with HLS for the core logic.

+### Negative/Challenges:

+* Complexity of setting up and maintaining the Haskell-to-WASM compilation toolchain and FFI.
+* Potential initial performance overhead or bundle size issues with WASM (mitigation through optimization).
+* Potential difficulties when debugging across the Haskell-WASM-JS boundary.
+* Effort required for manual creation and maintenance of TypeScript definitions if generation is not feasible or good enough.
+* Effort required for developing comprehensive tests, especially browser-based integration tests (e.g., using Playwright).
+* Effort required to design JS/TS API from a DApp user perspective.
+* Effort required to maintain compatibility with WASM of all dependencies of `cardano-api` through changes and upgrades.

 ## Conclusion

-Developing a JavaScript/TypeScript API for Cardano by compiling `cardano-api` to WASM is very feasible and we can make it easy a frictionless for the user.
+Developing a JavaScript/TypeScript API for Cardano by compiling `cardano-api` to WASM is very feasible and we can make it easy and frictionless for the user.
 We must make sure to keep it simple, stable, and test all the user flows.
 We also should ensure we use pure Haskell as far as possible to take advantage of HLS as much as possible, and we can try to automate as much of the glue layer generation as possible.
 We should also provide TypeScript types for the API to both make it easier (through auto-complete documentation) and safer (through types) for users to develop using the API.
 And we should ensure compatibility with the different workflows and consistency through the use of CI whenever possible.